s4rvesh/CMPE283Assignments/Assignment3/README-Assignment3.md

 were.
 After we added the new exit counters for each exit code, we added switch case statements in svm.c on the exit code.
 Once all the code was added, I modified my test .c file to loop through all the exit codes and set eax to the new leaf function.
 I then used this test to show the exit behavior with none or some network traffic.

 ### Sarvesh's Contribution
+I worked with Omri to write the function needed in cpuid.c and svm.c.
+As we worked on AMD machine, we used AMD's SDM for the exitcodes and printing them along with their exit_names.
+We added counter for each exit_code in svm.c using switch case and incremented them.
+For testing, we created a C program to loop through all exit_codes and to set register eax values to leaf function.
+We used this testing program with generating some traffic.

 ### Question 2: Steps to reproduce
 1. Begin with forked linux repo, cloned on local machine